Christmas Island flying fox: Threats

 Strong gale-force winds sweeping the island on 27 March 1988 coincided with the estimated start of population decline around 1988, and it was proposed that this destroyed colonies overnight and swept some bats off to sea.
-This is highly unlikely, though it no doubt harmed the flying fox population.

 Phosphate mining sends dust into the vicinity, which may contain traces of cadmium and suppress plant growth.
 Ingestion of sufficient quantity, possibly through licking off the dust while grooming or consuming dust-covered food, can lead to cadmium poisoning and liver problems.
 One roost near a phosphate drier was abandoned, and one Christmas Island flying fox liver was found to contain 0.69 mg/kg cadmium, which is higher than the 0.06–0.48 mg observed in various lab and wild animals, but lower than the toxic threshold, though even trace amounts can be harmful.
 The Daniel Roux Cave colony was likely abandoned due to phosphate mining activity.

 Conservation

-The Christmas Island flying fox population is listed as threatened by the International Union for Conservation of Nature, but would be considered critically endangered if it is found to be a unique species (IUCN) Red List of Threatened Species as of 2008.
-It is protected by Australia's Environment Protection and Biodiversity Conservation Act 1999. and hunting was made illegal by the Christmas Island Act of 1958.
+The Christmas Island flying fox population is listed as Vulnerable by the International Union for Conservation of Nature, but would be considered Critically Endangered if it is found to be a unique species (IUCN) Red List of Threatened Species as of 2008.
+It is considered critically endangered and protected by Australia's Environment Protection and Biodiversity Conservation Act 1999. and hunting was made illegal by the Christmas Island Act of 1958.

-Whatever the case, if this rate continues, the flying fox is likely to go extinct in the near future.
+Whatever the case, if this rate continues, the flying fox has a 41 percent probability to go extinct in the near future by 2038.
 As of 2015, the management plan for the flying fox is a A$500,000 (~US$342,000) project eradicating cats, rats, and ants on the island.